kacpekwasny/global-logic-entry-challenge/README.md

 # This command does NOT work with REST
-$ python cli.py warehouse add -product apple -quantity 12 -price 0.5    # add product to the warehouse with the specified code, in the quantity, and with the price
+$ python cli.py warehouse add -product apple -quantity 12 -price 0.5
+        # add product to the warehouse with the specified code, in the quantity, and with the price

 $ python cli.py config  # configure the project with this CLI tool
-                        <shop/warehouse> --listen-addr 127.0.0.1:8080       # address on which the <shop/warehouse> REST server will be listening
+                       <shop/warehouse> --listen-addr 127.0.0.1:8080
+                       # address on which <shop/warehouse> REST server will be listening

 ```